inverno-io/inverno-mods/inverno-security/README.md

 }
 ```

-> You might have notice that, unlike identity and access controller types, the authentication type is not defined as formal parameter in the `SecurityContext` interface.
-The authentication type is important in the security manager which uses specific identity and access controller resolvers for which the actual authentication type is important, however it is no longer useful in the security context which only needs to determine whether authentication is anonymous, denied or granted.
+> You might have noticed that, unlike identity and access controller types, the authentication type is not defined as formal parameter in the `SecurityContext` interface.
+The authentication type is important in the security manager which uses specific identity and access controller resolvers for which the actual authentication type is important.
+However, it is no longer useful in the security context which only needs to determine whether authentication is anonymous, denied or granted.

 ### Identity